-Under the editorship of Stephen Sweet and with deputy editor Michele Lee Kozimor-King, Teaching Sociology, Volume 45 (2017) published 57 works, including conversations, articles, notes, book and film reviews.
-A special issue on “Incorporating Globalization in the Sociology Curriculum” (guest co-editor Patti Giuffre) was published in October 2017.
+Under the editorship of Stephen Sweet and with deputy editor Michele Lee Kozimor-King, Teaching Sociology, Volume 47 (2019) published 56 works, including conversations (3), articles (15), notes (5), as well as book and film reviews (37).

-The Teaching Sociology editorial team continues to work with the editorial team of the Teaching Resources and Innovations Library for Sociology (TRAILS) to create linkages between these two resources.
+The Teaching Sociology editorial team continues to work with the editorial team of the Teaching Resources and Innovations Library for Sociology to create linkages between these two resources.
 Searches performed in TRAILS identify Teaching Sociology citations.
-A reciprocal arrangement began in Summer 2017, with citations for new TRAILS resources published in 1-2 page promotions in editions of Teaching Sociology as an ongoing practice.
+A reciprocal arrangement began in Sumer 2017, with citations for new TRAILS resources published in one-two page promotions in each issue of Teaching Sociology as an ongoing practice.

 Manuscript Flow.
-In 2017, 112 manuscripts were received (77 new manuscripts and 35 revised manuscripts).
-This volume is comparable to most prior years.
-For new submissions, the manuscript statistics are: 39 percent were rejected without peer review.
-These rejections were most always accompanied with guidance from the editor to encourage future submission of a manuscript that would have greater prospects of receiving favorable reviews and many authors followed this guidance and submitted new manuscripts.
-Of those manuscripts sent for review, 2 percent were accepted unconditionally, 32 percent were accepted conditional on minor changes, 36 percent rejected but invited to revise and resubmit, and 30 percent were rejected outright.
-Most manuscripts (94 percent) that were revised ultimately moved on a path toward publication after the first revision as either accepted or conditionally accepted.
-These statistics are comparable to recent previous years.
+In 2019, excluding reviews, 72 manuscripts were received (49 new manuscripts and 23 revised manuscripts).
+This volume is somewhat lower than the previous years.
+For new submissions, 14 percent were rejected without peer review.
+Some rejections (33 percent) were accompanied with guidance from the editor to encourage future submission of a manuscript that would have greater prospects of receiving favorable reviews, often times requiring new data collection efforts.
+Of those manuscripts sent for peer review, 0 percent were accepted unconditionally, 23 percent were accepted conditional on minor changes, 56 percent rejected but invited to revise and resubmit, and 21 percent were rejected outright.
+Most manuscripts that were revised (92 percent) ultimately moved on a path toward publication after the first revision as either accepted or conditionally accepted.
+These statistics on acceptance and revision decisions are comparable to recent previous years.

-Thanks to a wonderful set of reviewers and strong commitment from members of the editorial board, the mean time-to-first decision of manuscripts was 26 days (3.7 weeks).
+Thanks to a wonderful set of reviewers and strong commitment from members of the editorial board, the mean time-to-first decision of new manuscripts sent to peer review was 27 days (4 weeks).
+For new manuscripts that were rejected without peer review, decisions occurred within 3 days of receipt.
 Because many of the revised manuscripts did not need to receive a second round of peer review, the turnaround was even faster, averaging less than one week.
 Reviewers were almost always assigned and committed within 5-7 days of initial receipt of any manuscript and guided to return their reviews within 4 weeks of assignment.

 Editorial Board.
-There were 51 members on the editorial board.
-Sixty-eight percent were female and 24 percent were minorities.
-Individual members of the editorial board commonly performed 2-3 reviews in 2017.
+There were 38 members on the Editorial Board.
+63 percent were women and 16 percent were minorities.
+Individual members of the editorial board commonly performed 2-3 reviews in 2019.